School of Medicine

 The School of Medicine provides three programs leading to the MD degree: the School of Medicine program, known as the University program; the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University, known as the College program, which first admitted students in 2004; and the Medical Scientist Training Program, or MSTP, the oldest existing MD-PhD program (since 1956) with NIH MSTP support since 1975.
 The School of Medicine also partners with the School of Graduate Studies to offer programs leading to PhD and MS degrees, as well as certificates in disciplines in the School of Medicine.

 As a research institution, the School of Medicine has a tradition of national leadership.
 The School of Medicine consistently ranks in the top tier of the nation’s medical schools for federal research funding from the National Institutes of Health, and is proud of its Clinical Translational Service Award in partnership with its affiliates.
 In addition, a 2015 Academic Medicine study ranked the School of Medicine in the top 15 schools based on the achievements of its graduates.
 Faculty and trainee research is routinely reported in the nation's top journals, leading to biomedical discoveries and improved health.
-Among a wide and interdisciplinary research portfolio, the school has particular strengths in the areas of informatics, stem cells, and brain health.

 The School of Medicine engages the community in public service in many ways.
 The School of Medicine’s commitment links researchers and medical students to the community.
 The school’s faculty provide 90 percent of the indigent health care in Cuyahoga County and a majority of the care for indigent patients in Ohio.
 A major economic influence on the northern Ohio area, the School of Medicine and its affiliated hospitals are among the largest employers of personnel in the area and further stimulate the economy by providing concepts for technology transfer to the business sector.
 On the international level, the School of Medicine has a global health and diseases program focusing on AIDS, tuberculosis, malaria and other diseases that directly threaten world health.